 The Protecting Americans from Tax Hikes (PATH) Act required the IRS to hold all refunds for returns claiming the earned income tax credit (EITC) and additional child tax credit (ACTC) until February 15.

 PATH ACT LAW! – By law, the IRS cannot issue refunds for people claiming the Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC) before February 15th.
 The law requires the IRS to hold the entire refund — even the portion not associated with EITC or ACTC.
-The IRS expects the earliest EITC/ACTC related refunds to be available in taxpayer bank accounts or debit cards starting the first week of March 2020, if direct deposit was used and there are no other issues with the tax return.
+The IRS expects the earliest EITC/ACTC-related refunds to be available in taxpayer bank accounts or debit cards starting the first week of March 2023, if direct deposit was used and there are no other issues with the tax return.
 This additional period is due to several factors, including the Presidents Day holiday and banking and financial systems needing time to process deposits.
 This law change, which took effect at the beginning of 2017, helps ensure that taxpayers receive the refund they’re due by giving the IRS more time to detect and prevent fraud.

 What impact does PATH ACT have on taxpayers?

-This legislation will create funding delays of up to six weeks or more for an estimated 30M taxpayers filing at the beginning of the tax season.
+This legislation will create funding delays of up to six weeks or more for an estimated 30M+ taxpayers filing at the beginning of each tax season.
 As much as $100B+ in federal tax refunds may be delayed.

 On December 18, 2015, Congress passed the PATH (Protecting Americans from Tax Hikes) Act which made over 20 tax provisions permanent, including tax credit expansions to the EITC, ACTC, and American Opportunity Tax Credit (AOTC) that were set to expire in 2017.
 The PATH Act also requires a change in the issuing of EITC and ACTC refunds.